Brothman/mars-mining/README.md

 ## Access
 You can [access](http://www.mars-mining.herokuapp.com) the web application at <http://www.mars-mining.herokuapp.com>

+## My approach

+I went with a vanilla JavaScript approach because it seemed like the fastest way to get started.
+I like to start simply and make things more complicated over time.

+I started out by...

+## Tradeoffs I made

+I decided to do X because it seemed like the fastest way to get going, and time was a factor obviously.

+Though Framework Z is popular, I decided not to use it because I didn't feel like I was familiar enough to implement everything in time.

 ## Functionality

 Does it display bots and nodes correctly?
 Do bots update in roughly real-time?
 Are nodes displayed?
 If you’ve made any other functionality choices (e.g. adding a new feature or simplifying something), how well are they implemented?